KeyBank: Society Corporation (Society National Bank)

-Society Corporation acquired Toledo, Ohio-based Trustcorp in 1990 and holding company AmeriTrust Corporation, in September 1991, owner of the venerable former Cleveland Trust, which was Ohio's largest bank during the 1940s through the late 1970s.
+Society Corporation acquired Toledo, Ohio-based Trustcorp in 1990 and holding company AmeriTrust Corporation, in September 1991.
+Ameritrust was the successor to Cleveland Trust Company, which was Ohio's largest bank during the 1940s through the late 1970s.
 The AmeriTrust deal established Society as a large regional bank.
-The jewel of AmeriTrust was its robust personal and corporate trust businesses.
 However, its footing became unsteady due to bad real estate loans, forcing the resignation of AmeriTrust chairman Jerry V. Jarrett in 1990.
 Moreover, Gillespie was able to outbid Society's larger rival, National City Corp., which also bid for Cleveland Trust.

 KeyCorp (KeyBank)

 In 1825, New York Governor DeWitt Clinton signed a bill chartering the Commercial Bank of Albany.
 In 1865, Commercial Bank was reorganized under the National Banking Act of 1864, and changed its name to National Commercial Bank of Albany.
 Over a hundred years passed before National Commercial merged with First Trust and Deposit of Syracuse to become First Commercial Banks in 1971, still a modest New York State bank with 89 offices.
 Victor J. Riley Jr. became president and CEO in 1973, and changed First Commercial's name to Key Bank Inc. in 1979.

 Riley embarked on a plan to grow Key through acquisitions.
 From the mid-1970s to the early 1980s, it made numerous acquisitions throughout upstate New York.
 Beginning in the 1980s, Riley looked outside New York, expanding Key's footprint with an acquisition in Maine, and eventually adding branches in Massachusetts and Vermont.
 However, by the mid-1980s, banking regulators in New England began looking askance at New York-based banks controlling the region's capital.
 That, coupled with increasing competition for acquisition targets, caused Riley to essentially abandon the Northeast.
 Instead, he began searching for prey in the Pacific Northwest.
 Riley found a target-rich environment in rural and underserved areas.
 He snapped up small banks in Wyoming, Idaho, Utah, Washington and Oregon.
 He even went so far as to buy two banks in Alaska, for which he was flogged in the media and in banking circles.
 Unorthodox strategy aside, Riley quintupled Key's assets from $3 billion to $15 billion in just four years between 1985 and 1990.